 - You configure certain project activities to mitigate against each of these risks (as well as the activity’s other project impacts)

 - You may have one project activity mitigating or partly mitigating more than one risk.
 If you wish, an activity’s mitigating effect can be expired so the activity needs repeated for its mitigating effect to become active again.

 - You can have a risk which requires more than one activity to mitigate it.
 (Thus it is a many-many relationship between risks and project activities – just like the real world).

 If the appropriate risk mitigating activities have not been selected before the risk event schedule is reached then the risk will occur and its impact will be felt in your project and you will be notified that the risk has occurred and what it means.

-In the screenshot of the SPREAD Business Simulation Game (above) note the list of allowed project activities on the left side of the screen (configured for your typical project), your current risk management score on the gauge and the pop-up window advising you that you have missed the opportunity to mitigate a risk which has just occurred on your project with whatever specific consequences.
+In the screenshot of the SPREAD-based Agile Product Development/Launch Simulation (above) note the list of allowed project activities on the left side of the screen (configured for your typical project), your current risk management score on the gauge and the pop-up window advising you that you have missed the opportunity to mitigate a risk which has just occurred on your project with whatever specific consequences.

 Risk Management or Corporate Governance are not the kind of skills you can get right first time or learn on the job!

 These skills are ideally suited for learning experientially through computer-based Business Simulations or paper-based scenarios.
 Usually, but not always, it is best if these are team-based Simulations/Scenarios (rather than individually played ones) as risk management is very much a team activity.
 The closer these scenarios reflect the type of risks your managers are likely to encounter the better.
 You would not train a Boeing 747 pilot in a Spitfire Simulator!